erik-adelbert/aoc/2025/README.md

 The [solution](https://github.com/erik-adelbert/aoc/blob/main/2025/5/aoc5.go) runs in under 1 ms on my inputs, which is perfectly fine.
 Let’s call it a win!

 `<EDIT>` The code now populates the interval tree while tallying coverage from the *merged* intervals.
-This wasn’t necessary—the speedup is marginal—but it feels more *correct*, and it only involved moving a couple of lines around.
+This wasn’t necessary—the speedup is marginal—but it feels more *correct*, and it only required moving a couple of lines around.
+In the coming days, I’ll remove the tree entirely, since the merged ranges are overlap-free making say a basic binary search perfectly fit for the job.

 ```bash
 ❯ make run